Psychology of change: Part First

 Change: The love-oriented

 Change is a joyous act of an individual who enjoys his/her life.
-Who knows precisely how joyful is changing.
-The liberating fresh air of change in anything of routine thrills the human mind to be joyous and enjoy this process of change, which makes lives easy and worth living.
+Who knows precisely how joyful is change?
+The liberating fresh air of change in anything of routine thrills the human mind to be joyous and enjoy this change process, which makes lives easy and worth living.

 Love and affection

 The realizations that change has already been happening, and we have to accept and adapt to it.
-Like surfing, if we wait for waves and currents of the river, it will drown us in few moments, but if we change our speed and surf safely, the power of currents takes us to our desired length quickly.
-So, we have to accept that waves of time and space will lead us to somewhere exotic.
+Like surfing, if we wait for waves and currents of the river, it will drown us in few moments, but if we change our speed and surf safely, the power of winds quickly takes us to our desired length.
+So, we have to accept that waves of time and space will lead us to somewhere interesting.